VHUCXAONG/twitch-chat-logger/README.rst

 twitch-chat-logger
 ==================

-A simple python app for logging twitch's chat to a PostgreSQL database.
-It logs an arbitrary ammount of channels (default is a 100) ordered by the numbers of viewers or an specific list of channels.
-Twitch seems to not like a single bot joining a large amount of channels, so each bot is limitted to 20 channels.
-This app automatically scales the number of bots according to how many channels are to be logged (e.g. logging a 100 channels will result in 5 bots being created).
-The list of most popular channels is updated every 60 seconds and the bots join and leave channels as needed.
+A simple python app to record twitch's chatting history to a PostgreSQL database.
+It logs an arbitrary ammount of channels (default is 100) ordered by the numbers of viewers or an specific list of channels.
+Twitch seems not to allow a single bot to join a large amount of channels.
+Each bot is limitted to 20 channels.
+This app automatically scales the number of bots according to how many channels are to be logged (e.g. logging 100 channels will result in 5 bots being created).
+The list of the most popular channels is updated every 60 seconds.
+The bots join and leave channels as needed.

 Logging 100 channels for 24 hours seems to amount to ~4 million chat lines (~400 MB).